dojo/docs/developer/a11y-requirements.rst

 Perceivable without color or images
 -----------------------------------

 This requirement is intended to target low vision users who may have special display settings to help with a specific visual impairment.
 It can often get confused with the requirement that "Identification and interaction with visual elements does not rely on color alone" which must be met for the default display mode seen by the majority of users.
 Low Vision users often use a display setting referred to as High Contrast Mode.
 In Windows, this setting removes all colors and background images from Web pages.
-See `Widgets and High Contast Mode <http://www.dojotoolkit.org/2007/03/30/widgets-and-high-contrast-mode>`_ for a more complete description.
+See `Widgets and High Contrast Mode <http://www.dojotoolkit.org/2007/03/30/widgets-and-high-contrast-mode>`_ for a more complete description.

 In Windows High Contrast mode any action or function that is differentiated by color or via a CSS background image is no longer visible.
 Using a background color to distinguish the active tab within a tab container which meets the first requirement does not meet this requirement since there is no longer any color differentiation for the user to comprehend.
 An additional means of identifying the active tab, such as a different outline around the tab or underlining the tab title must be provided for this mode.
 Icons and visual elements created via CSS background images are no longer visible and a real <img> element or text equivalent must be provided.